-The Factories Act, 1948, provides for the health, safety, welfare, service conditions, and other aspects of workers in factories.
-It applies to all factories employing more than 10 people and working with the aid of power or employing 20 people and working without the aid of power.
+The Factories Act, 1948 (Factories Act), provides for the health, safety, welfare, service conditions, and other aspects of workers in factories.
+It applies to all factories wherein a manufacturing process is carried on by employing more than 10 people and working with the aid of power or employing 20 people and working without the aid of power.
 The Act aims at protecting workers employed in factories from unfair exploitation by the employer and improving working conditions in factories.
 The Act also covers the following:

 Each State Government is empowered to make rules for the purpose of this Act.
 The Factories Act, 1948, should be read with the respective State Rules.
-State legislation, such as the the Shops and Establishments Acts, do not apply to workmen in a factory or in an establishment attached to a factory to whom the benefits of the Factories Act, 1948, are applicable.
+State legislations, such as the Shops Acts, do not apply to workmen in a factory or in an establishment attached to a factory to whom the benefits of the Factories Act are applicable.